 The traveling exhibit consists of several components discussing the meaning of water in our state and county and the difficulties it's facing, like impaired waterbodies and drinking water safety.
-It also highlights personal stories about water from people in the area currently hosting.
+It also highlights personal stories about water from people in the local area hosting the exhibit.
 We recruited docents, or volunteer guides, to help support the exhibit at the library.
 Guests could take home water-themed coloring booklets (art by Indigenous artist Robert DesJarlait) and We Are Water pins.